bardiabarabadi/uvicMUSE/README.md

 The code relies on [pygatt](https://github.com/peplin/pygatt) for BLE communication and works differently on different operating systems.

-- Windows: On Windows 10, we recommend using a BLED112 dongle and RedMuse's bgapi backend (`redmuse stream --backend bgapi`).
+- Windows: On Windows 10, we recommend using a BLED112 dongle and UVicMUSE's bgapi backend (`uvicmuse stream --backend bgapi`).
 - Mac: On Mac, a **BLED112 dongle is required**.
-The bgapi backend is required and will be used by default when running RedMuse from the command line
+The bgapi backend is required and will be used by default when running UVicMUSE from the command line
 - Linux: No dongle required.
 However, you may need to run a command to enable root-level access to bluetooth hardware (see [Common Issues](#linux)).
 The pygatt backend is required and will be used by default from the command line.

 **Compatible with Python 2.7 and Python 3.x**